 The trustees of Willows Academy Trust are also the directors of the academy trust for the purposes of company law.
 The academy trust is known as Willows Academy Trust.
-The terms "trustee" and "director" are interchangeable throughout this report.

 Details of the trustees who served during the year are included in the Reference and Administrative Details on page 1.